tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     simulator, we make it possible for LTE equipment vendors and operators to test in a simulative environment exactly the same algorithms that would be deployed in a real system.
  #.
-The LTE simulation module should contain its own implementation of
+The LTE simulation model should contain its own implementation of
     the API defined in [FFAPI]_.
 Neither
     binary nor data structure compatibility with vendor-specific implementations of the same interface are expected; hence, a compatibility layer should be